You’ve seen the Calibrachoa plant, a tender perennial commonly known as “Million Bells.”

 3. Preparation – Remove bottom leaves prior to sticking cuttings.
 Roots develop around the removed leaf nodes.
 Dip cuttings in a rooting hormone to stimulate the rooting process.

 4. Sticking & Humidity – Make three holes in each pot with a pencil and insert the one cutting in each hole.
 Firm the soil around each cutting to make it stand upright.

 Humidity is an important factor for successful rooting.
 High humidity improves the chances greatly.
-Place an empty plastic soda bottle bottom cut over the pot.
+Place the bottom cut of an empty plastic soda bottle over the pot.

 The pot needs good filtered light, like a kitchen window, but no direct sunlight.
-Remove the cover once cutting begin to grow.
+Remove the cover once the cutting begins to grow.

-NOTE: Companies like Suntory and Proven Winners are always introducing new varieties to the market with interesting names and collections like “Can Can.”
+NOTE: Companies like Suntory and Proven Winners always introduce new varieties with interesting names and collections like “Can Can.”